 The Monument of National Reconciliation at Klathmonossquare - credits: www.gtp.gr

-Coming down from Panepistimou str. (also known as Eleutheriou Venizelou str.), you will pass by the beautiful Trilogy of neoclassical buildings, designed by the Hansen Brothers on the late 19th century, and on your left hand side you will see Klafthmonos square.
-The name of this square, so difficult even for Greeks to pronounce, translates to 'Cry'!
-It stuck after Estia magazine used it for the first time back in the late 19th century to describe the protests of the civil servants in front of the ministry of economy, who were let go every time the political party in power changed to give their place to the voters of the winner!
-Efforts have been made to change the name to something less dramatic, like National Reconciliation Square, after the Monument of the same name in the centre of the square, by greek sculptor V. Doropoulos, but to no avail.
-The reason we love this crying square is the lovely Museum of the City of Athens, where you can learn all about the history of the city since 1834, when it first became the capital of Greece.
-A visit to the lovely Black Duck bistrot, in the garden of the museum is also highly recommended.
-The area behind Klafthmonos square is very busy with bars and cafés, including The Clumsies, which like our square, is not true to its name; On the contrary, here you will try some of the best cocktails the city has to offer.
+Coming down from Panepistimou str. (also known as Eleutheriou Venizelou str.), you will pass by the beautiful Athens trilogy of neoclassical buildings, designed by the Hansen Brothers on the late 19th century, and on your left-hand side, you will see Klafthmonos square.
+The name of this square, so difficult even for Greeks to pronounce, translates to 'Cry'.
+It stuck after Estia magazine used it for the first time back in the late 19th century to describe the protests of the civil servants in front of the ministry of economy, who were let go every time the political party in power changed to give their place to the voters of the winner.
+Efforts have been made to change the name to something less dramatic, like National Reconciliation Square, after the Monument of the same name in the center of the square, by greek sculptor V. Doropoulos, but to no avail.
+The reason we love this crying square is the lovely Museum of the City of Athens, where you can learn all about the history of the city since 1834 when it first became the capital of Greece.
+A visit to the lovely Black Duck bistro, in the garden of the museum is also highly recommended.
+The area behind Klafthmonos square is very busy with bars and cafés, including The Clumsies, which like our square, is not true to its name, an in which you will try some of the best cocktails the city has to offer.

 Omonia Square is one of the oldest squares in the city of Athens - credits: Wikipedia